AlanYoon71/0L_Installation/README.md

       - Create TMUX background sessions for installation and run all processes for running tower in TMUX sessions.
       - Create log sessions for validator(fullnode), tower and restart script.
       - Check network block height by curl command every 30 minutes(--:20, --:50 fixed), restart validator at every hour on the hour if block height not increases.
-      - Calculate TPS(sync [tx/s]) between network and local after starting validator(fullnode), display remained catchup complete time(estimated).
+      - Calculate TPS(sync transaction per second) between network and local after starting validator(fullnode), display remained catchup complete time(estimated).
       - Mnemonic and answers for question should be input by user twice manually to prove not malicious bot or script.